 Flea allergy dermatitis (flea bite hypersensitivity) is the most common skin allergy in cats.
 As the name suggests, it is caused by an allergic reaction to a flea bite.

-- Eliminating fleas from your cat and environment, and preventing re-infestation of fleas.
+- Eliminating fleas from your cat and environment, and preventing re-infestation.

 - Treating secondary skin infections caused by excessive biting and scratching of the skin.
 This may involve a course of antibiotics, medicated shampoo and or a topical medication.